 However, a developer of ready-to-move-in apartments/villas cannot claim full input credit, prices of ready-to-move-in will be higher than under-construction ones.
 Developers will still get some benefits on projects under construction, while they will have to pay more taxes on ready-to-move-in projects as they are kept out of GST ambit.

-As Government has asked developers to pass on the benefits of lower taxes under GST to property buyers by bringing down prices and installments.
+As the Government has asked developers to pass on the benefits of lower taxes under the GST to property buyers by bringing down prices and installments.
 Builders and developers cannot charge customers higher tax on installments hereon.

 Go ahead, make your home purchases now with more transparency and assurance of value you get in return for your investment.
 Click here for great homes you can buy for cool price points.